astrit/astrit/README.md

 🧑&nbsp;&nbsp;&nbsp;Now:
-Recently I started my YouTube jurney creating 2 videos a month realted to front-end and CSS in general, if you like the idea [subscribing](https://youtube.com/astrit) would help me a lot ✌️
+Recently I started my YouTube jurney creating 2 videos a month related to front-end and CSS in general, if you like the idea [subscribing](https://youtube.com/astrit) would help me a lot ✌️

 I also have a full time job as front-end developer at the award winning agency @sunnyatsea